-Boxing Day Hospitality Preparation Plan
+Holiday Hospitality Preparation Plan

 1. Get Your Team Ready

-Hold a pre-service briefing to go over:
+Hold a pre-service briefing to cover:

-• Expected guest numbers and bookings
+• Expected guest numbers and reservations

-• Any special menus or promotions
+• Any special menus, events, or promotions

-• Key allergen or dietary notes
+• Key allergen or dietary considerations

 2. Perfect the Setup